-The Stigma Against AIDS Is An "Epidemic" In Itself & Here's How To Fight It
+The Stigma Against AIDS Is An "Epidemic" In Itself.
+Here's How You Can Fight It.

 Dec.
 1 marks World AIDS Day, a global event that aims to raise awareness around the illness and to commemorate those who have lost their lives to it.
 On another note, it calls to light an unacceptable reality: many people still don't understand the basic facts around HIV and AIDS.
 In fact, one such activist believes that stigma against AIDS is an "epidemic" in itself — and fighting misinformation is the key to solving it.

 Per the Centers for Disease Control and Prevention, HIV is an acronym for Human Immunodeficiency Virus, which attacks the body's immune system, specifically a certain type of cells called T cells.
 Once you contract HIV, you have it for life.
 AIDS, the acronym for Acquired Immunodeficiency Syndrome, is the "last stage of an HIV infection," per the CDC.
 However, with the right medication, people can now live with HIV indefinitely without progressing to AIDS.
 What's more, it's nowhere near as easy to contract as many people seem to think.

 "28% of millennials believe they can contract HIV through [skin to skin] contact like hugging," Toraje Heyward tells Bustle, citing a study conducted by the pharmaceutical company Merck and Prevention Access, a health equity initiative that fights stigma against HIV and AIDS.
 Heyward, who lives with HIV, is a council member for ECHO, a "first-of-its kind council of youth activists living with HIV who are actively organizing online and in their communities."
 ECHO is run through the organization Advocates for Youth, a nonprofit dedicated to sexual health education, the prevention of HIV and other sexually transmitted diseases, and more.